nextest-rs/nextest/site/src/book/running.md

 - Tests are marked **`PASS`** or **`FAIL`**, and the amount of wall-clock time each test takes is listed within square brackets.
 In the example above, **`test_list_tests`** passed and took 0.052 seconds to execute.
 - Tests that take more than a specified amount of time are marked **SLOW**.
 The timeout is 60 seconds by default, and can be [changed through configuration](configuration.md).
-- The part of the test in purple is the _test binary_.
-A test binary is either:
+- The part of the test in purple is the _binary ID_ for a unit test binary (see [Binary IDs](#binary-ids) below).

-  - a _unit test binary_ built from tests inline within `lib.rs`.
-These test binaries are shown by nextest as just the crate name, without a `::` separator inside them.
-  - an _integration test binary_ built from tests in the `[[test]]` section of `Cargo.toml` (typically tests in the `tests` directory.)
-These tests are shown by nextest in the format `crate-name::bin-name`[^bin-example].

-  For more about unit and integration tests, see [the documentation for `cargo test`](https://doc.rust-lang.org/cargo/commands/cargo-test.html).

-- The part after the test binary is the _test name_, including the module the test is in.
+- The part after the binary ID is the _test name_, including the module the test is in.
 The final part of the test name is highlighted in bold blue text.

 `cargo nextest run` supports all the options that `cargo test` does.
 For example, to only execute tests for a package called `my-package`: